 Walter singing one of his classics from the 80’s “What Is This?” – Edwin directs the choir

 Second, his music was utter perfection.
 He composed the best of everything from beautiful, slow ballads (“Lord, Give Us Time”) to the “baddest” of fast tempo grooves (“He’ll Bring You Out”).
+Another great example of music and lyrics linked in syncopation of his is “There’s a War Going On”.

 The primary reason why I have always loved playing his songs on the keyboard is because Walter composed music using intricate chords and progressions nobody else used (that is until he did!).
 You almost have to be a musician to recognize some of the difficult, peculiar, and subtle things that he would put in there.